 It had been heralded as early as 1961 when US star Dan Gurney raced a V8 Chevrolet Impala at Silverstone.
 By 1963, several Ford Galaxies were in use in the UK championship and, ultimately, Gurney’s lead would be followed by teams campaigning Ford Mustang, Ford Falcon and Chevrolet Camaro models.

 In 1963, Jack Sears was champion again, this time at the wheel of John Willment’s Ford and Lotus Cortinas and also one of the mighty Galaxies.
-Although the combination of great driving skill and biddable power, as demonstrated by Jim Clark and a works Lotus Cortina, secured outright championship honours in 1964, Roy Pierpoint claimed the title the following year in his new Mustang.
+The combination of great driving skill and biddable power, demonstrated by Jim Clark in a works Lotus Cortina, secured outright championship honours in 1964, before Roy Pierpoint claimed the title the following year in his new Mustang.

-New Group 6 regulations were drawn up for 1966; stricter than the Gp2 rules they superseded in terms of cars’ exterior appearance, but less stringent as to engine modifications.
-The Gp5 cars had to retain their original silhouette and be immediately identifiable, but there was now greater scope for engine tuning and suspension modifications to make the most of the recently-introduced ‘slick’ racing tyre.
+New Group 5 regulations were drawn up for 1966, stricter than the Gp2 rules they superseded in terms of cars’ exterior appearance, but less stringent as to engine modifications.
+The Gp5 cars had to retain their original silhouette and be immediately identifiable, but there was now greater scope for engine tuning and suspension tweaks to make the most of the recently-introduced ‘slick’ racing tyre.
 All this was to the benefit of spectators: the Championship, spectacular as always, now became both faster and noisier.

 Revised Gp2 rules were adopted for the 1970 season, as the FIA updated the groupings and homologation requirements for production cars.
 There was now a clear distinction between Gp1 (which permitted only limited modification) and Gp2.
 The classifications also took into account the size and number of useable seats and, effectively, banished the increasingly competitive Porsche 911 from touring car races.

-By 1974, costs of competing having become prohibitive, the RACMSA switched to Gp1 regulations.
-The new class divisions, up to 1600cc, 1601-2500cc, 2501-4000cc and over 4000cc, were abandoned two years later and the big Amercian V8 cars, which had dominated the top class, were no longer eligible.
-The Camaros’ swansong came with a string of victories by Stuart Graham and Richard Lloyd in 1974 and ’75.
+By 1974, with costs of competing having become prohibitive, the RACMSA switched to Gp1 regulations.
+The new class divisions –up to 1600cc, 1601-2500cc, 2501-4000cc and over 4000cc – were abandoned two years later and the big American V8 cars, which had dominated the top class, were no longer eligible.
+The Camaro’s swansong came with a string of victories for Stuart Graham and Richard Lloyd in 1974 and ’75.

-Bernard Unett won the first of his three titles in 1974 with his works Hillman Avenger and Andy Rouse the first of his four titles in 1975 with a Broadspeed team Triumph Dolomite Sprint.
+Bernard Unett won the first of his three titles in 1974 with his works Hillman Avenger, and Andy Rouse the first of his four championships in 1975 with a Broadspeed Triumph Dolomite Sprint.

 The upper capacity limit had been raised to 3500cc in 1980 and now the Rover Vitesse became a regular race winner, displacing the Capris in the hands of such drivers as Peter Lovett and Jeff Allam.

-In 1983, Andy Rouse resumed his winning ways at the wheel of an Alfa Romeo GTV6.
+In 1983, Rouse resumed his winning ways at the wheel of an Alfa Romeo GTV6.
 He took the 2.5 class and was later declared the outright champion, but only after some end-of-season controversy.
-That season was run to the FIA’s revised GpA saloon car classification and the top three drivers – all in 3.5 Rover V8s – were excluded from the final championship positions.
+That campaign was run to the FIA’s revised GpA saloon car classification and the top three drivers – all in 3.5 Rover V8s – were excluded from the final championship positions due to technical infringements.
 Thus, Tony Lanfranchi took the 3.5 class honours in his Opel Monza.

 Chris Hodgetts, driving a works-assisted Toyota Corolla GT, suffered only one class defeat in 1986 (beaten by Mikael Sundstrom in a Peugeot 205GTi) and duly clinched the overall title.
-Rouse (Ford Sierra XR4i Turbo) and Richard Longman (Ford Escort RS Turbo) were respective Class A and B winners while the 1300cc class, revived for ’86, was dropped due to a lack of support.
+Rouse (Ford Sierra XR4i Turbo) and Richard Longman (Ford Escort RS Turbo) were respective Class A and B winners while the 1300cc class was dropped due to a lack of support.

-Renamed the British Touring Car Championship and with revised class structures, the 1987 season was the swansong for the popular Rover Vitesse.
+Renamed the British Touring Car Championship and with revised class structures, the 1987 campaign was the swansong for the popular Rover Vitesse.
 A spectacular season provided eight different winners from 12 rounds.
 Rouse suffered teething problems with the 550bhp Ford Sierra RS500 Turbo and, ultimately, the Rovers of Tim Harvey and Dennis Leech fought dramatically to the final round.
-Although Harvey won the class, Hodgetts’ winning sequence in the Corolla secured him a second successive title.
+Although Harvey took the class, Hodgetts’ winning sequence in the Corolla secured him a second successive overall title.

 The Ford RS500 Turbo was the car of the 1988 season.
-Having overcome the teething problems encountered the previous year, Rouse showed the car was in a league of its own with nine wins en route to the class A title (over 3000cc).
-But again it was not enough to secure outright honours, these falling to Frank Sytner and the Prodrive BMW M3 – a potent and new combination that dominated the 2000-3000cc division with 11 class victories.
+Having overcome the issues encountered the previous year, Rouse showed the Blue Oval behemoth was in a league of its own with nine wins en route to the class A title (over 3000cc).
+But again it was not enough to secure outright honours, these falling to Frank Sytner and the Prodrive BMW M3 – a potent new combination that dominated the 2000-3000cc division with 11 class victories.
 This would set the scene for the future.

 The Sierra and BMW M3 – two of the BTCC’s most iconic cars – were again rulers of their respective classes in 1989.
-The Trakstar RS500 of Robb Gravett emerged as a lively new contender for outright race wins and the lead battles between him and Rouse provided numerous spectacular events.
-Ultimately, Rouse, with his six wins, retained the class title, but just as exciting was the duel between Prodrive BMW team-mates Sytner and James Weaver.
+The Trakstar RS500 of Robb Gravett emerged as a lively new contender for outright race wins and the lead battles between him and Rouse lit up numerous spectacular events.
+Ultimately, Rouse, with his six triumphs, retained the class title, but just as exciting was the duel between Prodrive BMW team-mates Sytner and James Weaver, in which the latter provailed.
 However, the overall champion was John Cleland who romped to an impressive 11 class wins in the works Vauxhall Astra GTE 16V.
-This marked the start of what would later become a quite exceptional run of success for Vauxhall… Meanwhile, in the last year of class D (up to 1600cc), Phil Dowsett scored his second (and Toyota’s fourth) consecutive victory.
+This marked the start of what would later become a quite exceptional run of success for Vauxhall… Meanwhile, in the last year of Class D (up to 1600cc), Phil Dowsett scored his second – and Toyota’s fourth – consecutive victory.

-In the up to 2000cc division, Vauxhall launched its Cavalier model and Cleland was quickly on the pace of the established front-running BMW M3s.
-Cleland’s Thruxton victory ended a 27 race/class-winning sequence by the M3.
-But Sytner took the class honours, with five wins in the division in total.
+In the up to 2000cc category, Vauxhall launched its Cavalier model and Cleland was quickly on the pace of the established front-running BMW M3s.
+The Scot’s Thruxton victory ended a 27 race/class-winning sequence by the M3, but Sytner took the class honours, with five triumphs in the division in total.
 Cleland’s arrival, though, was to set a scene of intrigue for the coming years as the BTCC moved into yet another new era of technical regulations but one which, at last, would give the championship the long-term stability it had been seeking…